Language Requirement: None

 ENVS/ESCI:

-• 4 credits – approved for Area 4 requirement
+• 4 credits – approved for Area 3B.
+Social Science foundation

-• 4 credits – approved for Area 3B: Policy Foundation
+• 4 credits – approved for Area 3B.
+Social Science elective

 This program is ideal for students interested in pursuing careers in environmental policy analysis, climate change consulting, international development, sustainability coordination, Indigenous rights advocacy, non-profit work, NGO management, or global environmental governance.